by Team AYEINA and Rayeesa

 1) Supplicate for others.

 Make dua for others what you want for yourself.
-As a Muslim, we are supposed to feel the pain of other Muslims and pray for them.
-Life can throw us in the same situation where we might need duas from others.
+As Muslims, we are supposed to feel the pain of other Muslims and pray for them.
+Life can throw us into the same situation where we might need duas from others.

 “He who supplicates for his brother behind his back (in his absence), the Angel commissioned (for carrying supplication to his Lord) says: Amen, and it is for you also”.[Sahih Muslim]

 You can ask people to make dua for you as well.
 This is a tacky situation sometimes as there’s a fine line between depending on Allah alone or thinking that someone’s intercession is divine.
 Please know that nobody can fulfill your wishes except Allah so asking others to make dua for you can simply be a way to connect.
 This does not mean that you go to a righteous scholar etc. with the intention that their dua will ALWAYS be heard.
 By the end of the day, if Allah doesn’t will, nothing can be done.
-He has a complete authority.
+He has complete authority.
 But this does not mean that we can’t ask people to pray for us.
-We may not even have to ask people for a dua if we help them out, solve their problems, be of use to them.
+We may not even have to ask people for a dua if we help them out, solve their problems, and be of use to them.
 Duas may pour out directly from their hearts.
+You can book your trial class with Mishkah Academy for online Quran, Arabic, and Islamic Studies with a tutor for better knowledge in shaa Allah.

 2) Make duas mentioned in Qur’an & Sunnah